den-is/gh-stars-scraper/README.md

 - Do not interact with the web page

 ## Known-issues
-- For some reason, script is not fetching lists starred repo belongs to.
+- For some reason, rarely script is not able to fetch lists some specific repo belongs to.